korwa/korwa.github.io/index.md

 # 👋 Hello, I'm Susan Korwa

-I'm a data and impact systems professional with over 8 years of experience working in humanitarian, public health, and development sectors.
-I use tools like R, Power BI, SQL, and ODK to turn data into action.
-Explore my dashboards, skillsets, and resume below.
+Results-driven Data and sytems Impact Analyst with 8+ years’ experience in public health, humanitarian, and development sectors, specializing in impact measurement, results-based management (RBM), grants management and advanced data analytics.
+Proven record in strengthening data ecosystems, integrating survey, EMR, and administrative data, and aligning reporting with government and donor frameworks.
+Skilled in building and automating data systems, developing actionable dashboards, and applying spatial and statistical techniques to inform decision-making.
+Experienced in partnering with ministries, NGOs, and donors, leading cross-cultural teams, and mentoring local staff across 11+ African countries to improve institutional capacity, data use, and program outcomes.

 ---